newrelic-experimental/newrelic-TSAK/README.md

 ```
 This will download and build CLIPS library.
 Copy libclips.a and libclips.so from *clips_source* to the directory listed in your LD_LIBRARY_PATH, for example */usr/local/lib*.
 Optionally, you may consider to copy a binary file *clips* from the same directory *clips_source* to any directory in your PATH, for example */usr/local/bin*.
 This CLIPS shell is a great learning tool to get you familiarize with CLIPS.
 In Linux OS, you may need to issue *ldconfig* after you copy the file.
 Then build your TSAK code as usual.
 Dependency on external *libclips* shared library is only external dependency as of now.

+## Getting started with CLIPS Rule-Based expert system

+TSAK provide you with a programmatic access to an Expert System shell from your scripts.
+You can convert telemetry to facts, load facts to an Expert System, run the rules and exporting facts to the pipeline converted to a JSON.

+If you never worked with CLIPS, start with study of the standard CLIPS documentations:

+1. [User Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_ug.pdf) - the very first steps in understanding on how to creat and operate of an Expert Sytem shell.
+What are the facts, rules, how to create and run your processing.
+2. [Basic Programming Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_bpg.pdf) - the next step after you done with [User Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_ug.pdf).
+[Basic Programming Guide](https://github.com/newrelic-experimental/newrelic-TSAK/blob/main/documentation/clips/clips_bpg.pdf) is an excellent source of the in-depth information on CLIPS shell programming.

 ## Support